 - Standard: The most flexible choice.

-- Half-Bottle: Ideal for exploring multiple wines in one meal or practicing moderation.
+- Half Bottle: Ideal for exploring multiple wines in one meal or practicing moderation.

-For Gifting & Collecting
+For Gifting and Collecting

 - Note: Large formats require specialized cellar racking due to their weight and dimensions.